AhmedMohamedGaber/E-commerce/README.md

 [🔗 EasyShopper Live](https://easyshopper.runasp.net/)

-⚠️⚠️⚠️ This **E-commerce** project is currently **under development** and construction.
-It aims to provide a fully functional platform for online shopping, featuring capabilities for browsing products, managing a shopping cart, placing orders, and an admin panel for product management.
+⚠️⚠️⚠️ This **E-commerce** project aims to provide a fully functional platform for online shopping, featuring capabilities for browsing products, managing a shopping cart, placing orders, and an admin panel for product management.

 ## ✨🖼️🖼️ Some Images 🌟